-Foodborne IllnessFoodborne illness is caused by consuming food or beverages that are contaminated by disease-causing microbes or pathogens.
+Foodborne IllnessFoodborne illness is caused by consuming food or beverages that are contaminated by disease-causing microbes (pathogens).
 Of note many foodborne pathogens also can be acquired through recreational or drinking water, from contact with animals or their environment, or through person-to-person spread.

 - Causes and Symptoms of Foodborne Illness